ariamj/Big2-Game/README.md

 - Straight flush
 - Royal straight flush

 With the last 6 hands being 5 card hands (they are played in sets of 5 cards).
+The cards also increase from 3 to the king--like normal counting--with the ace being bigger than the king and 2 being the greatest.
+As for their suits, they are ordered as follows from lowest to highest:
+1. Diamonds
+2. Clubs
+3. Hearts
+4. Spade

 There are also chips to either be won or lost:
 - White chips are worth 1 point